VCUBrandcenter/XD-Toolbox/README.md

-# Awesome Comp
+# XD Toolbox

 A curated list of awesome tools and files for making your work look... well, awesome!

 ### Contributing

 Please take a quick look at the [contribution guidelines](/CONTRIBUTING.md) for instructions, and check to make sure what you're posting isn't already in the list.
-And of course, thanks to all [contributors](https://github.com/VCUBrandcenter/awesome-comp/graphs/contributors); you're __awesome__!
+And of course, thanks to all [contributors](https://github.com/VCUBrandcenter/xd-toolbox/graphs/contributors) you're __awesome__!

 ### Contents